LEGISLATIVE

 1. Expand DC involvement in opioid prevention strategies.

-DCs play a critical role in patient pain management.
+Background: DCs play a critical role in patient pain management.
 Chiropractic care relies on non-surgery, non-pharmacologic therapy, preventing opioid abuse and addiction.
 ICS will continue to seek opportunities to participate in opioid prevention strategies across the state.

 2. Expand Iowa code to allow DCs to do physicals at pre-school level.